fiburonsk/wsl2-ip-host/README.md

 ## wsl2-ip-host.exe

 A windows tool that lives in the system tray where a convenient write action is available.
 Domains can be configured within the `open` window as well as selecting a different host file path in case it were to be needed.
 The configuration can be saved through the menu option at the top.
 The configuration is saved at ~/.wsl2-ip-host.json and this file is automatically loaded on startup.
+It is possible that a default distro can not run the `ip -4 -br address show eth0` command.
+You can select among the available distros on your system.

 ## wsl2-ip-host-writer.exe